nicrso/handover_simulation/README.md

 Please also download the assets of iGibson (models of the objects, 3D scenes, etc.) follow the instruction.
 The data should be located at your_installation_path/igibson/data/.

-Make sure to create and activate a conda environment for igibson
+Make sure to create and activate a conda environment for igibson.
+Use python 3.8

 2) Download "data" folder from https://drive.google.com/drive/folders/15MKby1SRh5ywseCOUcV_zXEhz305eHqW?usp=share_link and place in your ./your_installation_path